hzguendi/TGAI-Bennet/docs/config_guide.md

   default_model: "gpt-4"      # Default model to use
   temperature: 0.7            # LLM temperature setting (0-1)
   max_tokens: 2000            # Maximum tokens per response
+  system_message: "You are Bennet, a helpful AI assistant in a Telegram chat." # Default system prompt

   providers:
     openai: